-While this example is exaggerated in its simplicity, it helps to illustrate the intuition behind populations and how genetic isolation can create community structure in a large IBD network.
+While this example is exaggerated in its simplicity, it helps to illustrate the intuition behind populations and how genetic isolation can create Genetic Communities structures in a large IBD network.
 Of course, real populations typically have hundreds or thousands of founders and are generally not completely isolated.
-The degree of admixture (the selection of mating partners from outside the population) and migration in a population will affect the strength of its community structure in the IBD network.
+The degree of admixture (the selection of mating partners from outside the population) and migration in a population will affect the strength of Genetic Communities structures in the IBD network.

 It is also important to note that while the IBD network in our example is completely connected in the fourth generation, in large populations we will rarely find a completely connected network.
 Rather, it is the presence of higher rates of IBD among individuals in the same population due to the intermarriage of hundreds or thousands of families over the course of many generations that creates a modular structure in the network.
-When this occurs, individuals have more IBD connections to other individuals in the same community (or population) than they do to individuals from other communities.
+When this occurs, individuals have more IBD connections to other individuals in the same Genetic Community (or population) than they do to individuals from other Genetic Communities.

-2.3 Example of a Recent Population in West Virginia
+2.3 Example of a Recent Population in the Appalachian Region of Western Virginia and West Virginia

-We conclude Section 2 by discussing the creation of a population that settled in western Virginia during the 18th century and use it to provide the intuition that is the basis of our genetic communities feature (Figure 2.3).
+We conclude Section 2 by discussing the creation of a population that settled in western Virginia and West Virginia during the 18th century and use it to provide the intuition that is the basis of our Genetic Communities feature (Figure 2.3).

 European-American settlement of western Virginia and West Virginia first began in the 1730s, when the Virginia colony promoted settlement of its western mountains to provide a buffer between its established towns and native peoples (Rice 1993).
 Between 1750 and 1780, the founding population in this region grew.
 This was a period of peace, prosperity, and aggressive settlement in the Shenandoah Valley following the end of King George’s War in 1748 and a treaty with native peoples in 1752.
 While the British forbade further settlement with the Proclamation of 1763, Americans pushed into the territory following the Revolutionary War.
 The construction of roads between 1818 and 1846 promoted further settlement and the isolation of rural areas (Rice 1993).
 Thus, until the mid-19th century, this region was largely a rural, growing population with settlers who hailed from British, German, or Scotch-Irish backgrounds.